 Ms. Gerber-Salin's voice is part of most numbers, and she sings the lead on her arrangement of Were You There.

 Phase II of this project began in January of 2019 when Mr. Goettee was able to again focus his energies on this project, and undertook completing all of its parts.

 Phase II of the recording is significantly influenced by discussions and notes made during the intervening years between Mr. Goettee and Ms. Gerber-Salins, where they reached numerous decisons about aspects of the draft recording that would benefit from revisions and additions to complete the recording.
 David assumed the role of producer, identifying and coordinating completion of the remaining pieces needed to create a quality product.

 Mr. Bill McElroy became the associate producer and audio engineer.
 He located and facilitated participation of several needed artists in the Ashland, VA area:

 All hymns and songs are public domain, except:

 The author and composer of Welcome Home gave permission for her song to be arranged and used on this recording.

 A number of artists collaborated (instrumental, vocal and technical) bringing their wealth of training, experience and skills to this project to create this album.
 Each is addressed on separate credit pages of this website.
-The organization of the credit pages for the artists are grouped by when their involvement occurred within the two major phases of this project:
+As noted, organization of credit pages for the artists are grouped by when their involvement occurred within the two major phases of Hymns and Songs for Living:

 Additionally, a cross reference webpage is also provided for all the artists, which provides cross reference by:

-The companion hymn history book provides details about each of the hymns and songs included on this recording, and their places in history.
-That information is found on this website under Publications.
-The book is titled History Stories: Hymns and Songs for Living.
+Information about the companion hymns and songs history book is found under Publications, and provides details about each of the hymns and songs included on this recording, and their places in history.
+The category of Publications can be reached by selecting that choice on the Top menu.
+For easy click access if you want to jump directly to the write up on the companion book, it is found at: History Stories: Hymns and Songs for Living.